chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

     # Importing into the truststore for xld
     keytool -import -alias satellite -file satellite.cer -keystore xld-truststore.jks

-After you have a keystore for the satellite and a shared truststore with XL Deploy, you can enable secure communication by modifying `conf/application.conf` as follows:
+After you have a keystore for the satellite and a shared truststore with XL Deploy, you can enable secure communication by modifying `conf/satellite.conf` as follows:

     satellite {
+      ssl {
-        tls = on
+        enabled = yes
       }
+    }

 ## Security configuration

-The satellite security configuration is located in `conf/security.conf`:
+The satellite security configuration is located in `conf/satellite.conf`:

-    akka.remote.netty.ssl.security{
-        # Protocol to use for SSL encryption, choose from:
-        # Java 7:
-        #   'TLSv1.1', 'TLSv1.2'
+    satellite {
+      ssl {
-        protocol = "TLSv1.2"
+        enabled = yes

         # Absolute path to the Java Key Store used by the server connection
         key-store = "keystore"
         # This password is used for decrypting the key store